-16.4 HOW TO OPERATE QRQ (HIGH SPEED) CW WITH QSK
+17.4 HOW TO OPERATE QRQ (HIGH SPEED) CW WITH QSK

-All FLEX-6000 radios are capable of full QSK operation.
+Both the FLEX-6400M and FLEX-6600M are capable of full QSK operation.
+Full break QRQ is only available in the FLEX-6600M.
 To achieve the full benefit of QSK, the Delay control on the CW TX Menu must be set to zero, allowing the transmit/receive switching to occur immediately upon release of the key.
 In QSK mode the FLEX-6000s use a very fast reed relay for CW T/R switching, but at higher CW speeds (above 30 WPM) better inter-element receiving results are obtained by using two antennas, one for transmitting and another for receiving.
-Refer to section 22.3, Antenna Options for PIN Diode QSK Operation for information on how to configure separate transmit and receive antennas.
-Full break QRQ is available only in the FLEX-6600/M and FLEX-6700 models.
+Refer to section 23.3, Antenna Options for PIN Diode QSK Operation for information on how to configure separate transmit and receive antennas.

-16.5 HOW TO CONNECT AN EXTERNAL KEYER USING THE FSK/KEY INPUT ON THE ACCESSORY CONNECTOR
+17.5 HOW TO CONNECT AN EXTERNAL KEYER USING THE ACCESSORY CONNECTOR

-In CW mode, the FSK/Key input on the FLEX-6000 rear panel accessory connector (pin 4) can be used as a straight key input.
+In CW mode, the Key input on the FLEX-6000 rear panel accessory connector (pin 4) can be used as a straight key input.
 This is useful if you wish to attach an external keyer, such as a K1EL WinKeyer, microHAM microKEYER, or another contest-oriented interface.
-This input is always active and is not affected by the FLEX-6000 internal keyer settings.
+This input is always active and is not affected by the internal keyer settings.
 It's therefore possible to use both the external keyer, and the internal keyer at the same time.